aevivas/aws-tag-compliance-tf-deployments/README.md

 # Trying the script

-The *terraform* contains a configuration file you can use to generate a plan and a state files.
-Navigate to the folder *terraform* and run the script *./terraform.sh*.
-This script will create a plan, apply, and then destroy the resources; additionally, it will copy the plan and state files to the *examples* folder.
+The *terraform* folder contains the configuration files you can use to generate a plan and a state files.
+Navigate to the folder and run the script *./terraform.sh* (you need an AWS account).
+This script will create a plan file,execute and apply, and then destroy the resources; additionally, it will copy the just-created plan and state files to the *examples* folder.

 ## Checking tag compliance in the plan file